Enthalpy of mixing: Mixing binary mixtures to form ternary mixtures

+This method requires that the interactions between two species are unaffected by the addition of the third species. $\Delta H_{ij}$ is then evaluated for a binary concentration ratio equal to the concentration ratio of species i to j in the ternary mixture ($x_i/x_j$).

 Intermolecular forces

 Intermolecular forces are the main constituent of changes in the enthalpy of a mixture.
 Stronger attractive forces between the mixed molecules, such as hydrogen-bonding, induced-dipole, and dipole-dipole interactions result in a lower enthalpy of the mixture and a release of heat.
 If strong interactions only exist between like-molecules, such as H-bonds between water in a water-hexane solution, the mixture will have a higher total enthalpy and absorb heat.